 Pulses are counted over a period of time and the result is then used to calculate RPM.
 This method requires a high number of pulses and a short measurement interval.
-The RV-1 counts pulses for 1⁄2 second.
+The RV-3 counts pulses for 1⁄2 second.
 This method is suitable for most two stroke engines such as produced by Rotax.

 Engines producing few pulses (perhaps only one pulse per revolution) and run at low revs, as well as slow turning rotors require a different method.
-Here the RV-1 can use the time it takes to generate only two pulses as bases for the RPM calculation.
+Here the RV-3 can use the time it takes to generate only two pulses as bases for the RPM calculation.

-The particular method to be used and the number of pulses per revolution are entered as part of the RV-1 setup as given below.
+The particular method to be used and the number of pulses per revolution are entered as part of the RV-3 setup as given below.

-Setting up the RV-1
+Setting up the RV-3

 Press the Menu key to enter the menu.
 You can move forward and backwards in the menu by using the + and - keys.
-To change or select a menu item, move the highlight to the desired item and then press the Menu key.
+To change or select a menu item, move the highlight to the desired item and then press the Select (Enter) key.
 To end an edit or function, press the Menu key again.

-To exit the menu and continue normal operation, select the Done function and press the Menu key.
-Note, all changes you have initiated during your session will only be remembered by the instrument if you exit the menu using the Done function.
+To exit the menu and continue normal operation, press Menu again.

+Note, all changes you have initiated during your session will only be remembered by the instrument if you exit the menu.